 Doug Clovechok was elected as MLA for Columbia River-Revelstoke in 2017, and again in 2020.

-Clovechok is the Official Opposition Critic for Columbia Basin Initiatives and the Official Opposition Caucus Whip.
+Clovechok is the Official Opposition Critic for Columbia Basin Initiatives.

-Since being elected, Clovechok has fulfilled the roles of Parliamentary Secretary to the Premier’s Office (2017), Official Opposition Co-Critic for Tourism, Arts, and Culture (2017-2020), Official Opposition Co-Critic for Indigenous Relations and Reconciliation (2020-Present), Deputy Chair and Member of the Select Standing Committee on Finance and Government Services (2018-Present), Deputy Chair of the Special Committee to Appoint a Chief Electoral Officer (2017-2018), and, Member of the Select Standing Committee on Aboriginal Affairs (2017-Present).
+Since being elected, Clovechok has served as Official Opposition Caucus Whip, and fulfilled the roles of Parliamentary Secretary to the Premier’s Office (2017), Co-Critic for Tourism, Arts, and Culture (2017-2020), and Co-Critic for Indigenous Relations and Reconciliation (2020-Present).
+He has served as Deputy Chair and Member of the Select Standing Committee on Finance and Government Services (2018-Present), Deputy Chair of the Special Committee to Appoint a Chief Electoral Officer (2017-2018), and Member of the Select Standing Committee on Aboriginal Affairs (2017-Present).